takalkartejas/learning_docker/README.md

 20. docker run -v <addressOfTheFolderInHOST>:<addressOfTheFolderInDocker> <imageName> - mount the volume while running the images
 21. docker run --name <toBeCreatedContainerName> --volumes-from <containerNameWhoseVolumeWeNeed>  <image_name> :- to mount the volumes from one container to other
 22. docker build -t <name>:<tag> <locatiomOfDockerFile> :- build image using DockerFile
+23. docker image rm
+24. In this case we do not need to add node_modules as they will be installed in docker due to 'npm install' commands
+25. Create the .dockerignore file